-- Adopt-A-Child Charity Drive – offers individuals, families, businesses and organizations a chance to help NEGC’s children experience the joy of the holiday season.
+- Adopt-A-Child Gift Drive – offers individuals, families, businesses and organizations a chance to help NEGC’s children experience the joy of the holiday season.
 Beginning in September, Adopt-A-Child distributes children’s wish lists from which you may shop or make a donation to purchase gifts for NEGC children receiving services.
 Volunteers are needed to help wrap gifts in mid-December at Eli Z. Rubin Children’s Wellness Center.
 I want to Adopt-a-Child!

 - Warm Coats are distributed to children in October as the cold wind begins to blow.
 NEGC will purchase discounted outerwear with proceeds from Kruize4Kids sponsorships, ticket sales and donations and we will need volunteers to distribute the colorful coats to nearly 1,000 children.
 Individual donations are welcome.
 How can I help?

 - The Little Free Library project is for individuals and families to build and maintain a tiny community library.
 This literacy-focused activity will bring reading opportunities to schools and other community gathering spots.
 We love receiving donations of children’s books!